 © Huma Island Resort

-How would you like to sleep right inside a lagoon on Coron Island itself?
+How would you like to sleep right on a lagoon on Coron Island itself?
 These overwater bungalows are located specifically in Laknisan Lagoon, just a few meters from the popular Twin Lagoon—one of the must-see stops on the Coron island hopping tours.
-As the name suggests, they are literally floating houses in the lagoon.
-That means there’s no reception lobby or typical pool area; instead, it’s a cluster of structures floating on the sea, providing views that are simply mind-blowing.
-You can gaze at the impressive limestone cliffs and crystal-clear waters of this corner of the Calamianes without ever leaving your bed.
+As the name suggests, they really are floating houses in the lagoon.
+That means there’s no reception lobby or typical pool area; instead, it’s a group of structures floating on the water, providing views that are simply mind-blowing.
+You can admire the impressive limestone cliffs and crystal-clear waters of this corner of the Calamianes without even getting out of bed.

-Originally, the name Paolyn Floating House referred to the first houseboat they built, but they have gradually expanded to meet the growing demand for this highly sought-after accommodation.
+Originally, the name Paolyn Floating House referred to the first houseboat they built there, but they’ve gradually expanded to meet growing demand for this highly sought-after place to stay.
 Now, you can choose between:

-Whatever you choose, you can eat at the restaurant (a bit pricey), use the kayaks, paddleboards, and snorkeling gear (there are wonderful reefs nearby) for free, or sign up for one of the tours they offer on speedboats.
-Oh, and believe it or not, they even have Wi‑Fi!
+Whichever one you choose, you can eat at the restaurant—though it is a bit pricey—use the kayaks, paddleboards, and snorkeling gear (there are wonderful reefs nearby) for free, or sign up for one of the tours they offer on speedboats.
+Oh, and believe it or not, they even have Wi-Fi!

-️ If you’re looking for something cheaper, even if it’s not quite as unique, take a look at our article Where to stay in Coron.
+️If you’re looking for something cheaper, even if it’s not quite as unique, take a look at our article Best hotels to stay in Coron.

 Book your overwater house in Coron here